GeeHouseCode/AdvancedSQLQuerying/README.md

 This repository contains portfolio of data science projects for the purpouse of self learnig and hobby.

 ## SQL VIEWS
+Excercise 1.
+Create SQL VIEWS to check how many sellers we have in the United States (US).

+An example solution to the task below.

 ```T-SQL
 CREATE VIEW CustomUSView